-As an added benefit for Premier members, the value of belonging to the AFS community is accessing the knowledge of those with similar experiences.
+As an added benefit for AFS members, the value of belonging to the AFS community is accessing the knowledge of those with similar experiences.
 Just like your business, development and growth never stop.

 Roundtables are small, structured, interactive groups, held monthly, that provide extensive feedback and discussion on the issues of vital interest to your business.

 - Emphasis on discussion

 - Members are required to speak from their own personal experience

 The overriding goal of AFS Member Roundtables is participation and information exchange.